Roy Campanella: Major League Baseball

-Automobile accident
+Automobile crash

-Campanella lived in Glen Cove, New York, on the North Shore of Long Island; he operated a liquor store in Harlem between regular-season games and during the off-season.
+Campanella lived on East Island in Glen Cove, New York, on the North Shore of Long Island; he operated a liquor store in Harlem between regular-season games and during the off-season.
 After closing the store for the night on January 28, 1958, he began his drive home to Glen Cove.
 While he was traveling at about 30 mph, his rented 1957 Chevrolet sedan hit a patch of ice at an S-curve on Dosoris Lane near Apple Tree Lane in Glen Cove, skidded into a telephone pole, and overturned, breaking Campanella's neck.
 He fractured the fifth and sixth cervical vertebrae and compressed the spinal cord.
-The accident left Campanella paralyzed from the shoulders down.
+The crash left Campanella paralyzed from the shoulders down.
 With physical therapy, he was eventually able to regain substantial use of his arms and hands.
 He was able to feed himself, shake hands, and gesture while speaking, but he required a wheelchair for mobility for the remainder of his life.